daddydrac/pytorch-geometric-with-albumentations-and-model-serving/README.md

 ### Features ###
 - Anaconda: Accelerated Python, version 3.7.3
 - CuPy: GPU accelerated drop in for Numpy
+- OpenCV & Albumentations for image pre-processing
-- OpenCV, latest version which compiles for GPU in the container
+- OpenCV is latest version which compiles for GPU in the container
 - PyTorch with Torchvision and geometric (Graph CNNs) for GPU, latest version
 - Tensorboard for Torch
 - NVIDIA TensorRT inference accelerator for Tensor core access and CUDA 10.1 for GPUs